 Login to complete an entry or to access judging materials

-The National Magazine Awards for Print and Digital Media honor magazines and websites that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy enterprise and imaginative design.
-Originally limited to print magazines, the awards now recognize magazine-quality journalism published in any medium.
+Intended to advance the practice of journalism and promote the value of magazines and websites to readers and advertisers, the National Magazine Awards honor print and digital publications that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy enterprise and imaginative design.
+Originally limited to print magazines, the awards now recognize magazine journalism published in any medium, including newspapers and newsletters.
 Founded in 1966, the awards are sponsored by the American Society of Magazine Editors in association with the Columbia University Graduate School of Journalism and are administered by ASME.

-Given the importance to magazines and websites of diversity in staffing and coverage, ASME now asks all publications entering the National Magazine Awards to provide information about the gender and ethnicity of editorial staff as well as efforts by editorial leaders to address issues of equity and inclusion.
-This information will be used by ASME to evaluate the composition of the editorial workforce at magazines and websites in general and will also be provided to judges in General Excellence as explained in the section on entry statements on page 5 and the category description on page 6 of the call for entries.
+Given the importance to magazines and websites of diversity in staffing and coverage, ASME asks organizations entering the National Magazine Awards to provide information about the gender and ethnicity of editorial staff as well as efforts by editorial leaders to address issues of equity and inclusion.
+This information will be used by ASME to evaluate the composition of the editorial workforce at magazines and websites in general and will also be provided to judges.

 National Magazine Awards 2022 finalists and winners will be honored at the annual presentation of the ASME awards at Brooklyn Steel, a music venue in New York’s Williamsburg neighborhood, from 5:30 p.m. to 8:30 p.m. on Tuesday, April 5, 2022.
 Finalists in each category will receive certificates of recognition.
 Winners will receive an “Ellie,” modeled on the symbol of the awards, Alexander Calder’s stabile “Elephant Walking.”
 The recipients of the ASME Award for Fiction, the ASME Awards for Photography and Illustration and the ASME NEXT Awards for Journalists Under 30 will also be honored.